Articles

 Overall momentum of the chart: Bearish

-Supporting reasons: Identified as a multi-swing low support, indicating a potential area where price could rebound.
+Supporting reasons: Identified as a pullback support that aligns closely with the 50% Fibonacci retracement, indicating a potential area where buying interest could pick up

 Potential Direction: Bullish